Starmer says a Labour government would bring back 45p tax rate

 But sterling fell to its lowest level since in 37 years amid concerns over borrowing and whether the plans would be enough to stimulate growth.

-Sir Keir Starmer said he would reinstate the top income tax rate of 45 per cent, but supports the government plans to cut the basic rate to 19p.
+Sir Keir said he would reinstate the top income tax rate of 45 per cent, but supports the government plans to cut the basic rate to 19p.

 Asked if Labour would reintroduce the 45p rate, he told the BBC’s Sunday With Laura Kuenssberg programme "Yes."